branislav-knezevic/various_notes/kafka_notes.md

+# Notes about Kafka queue system

-topic # ordered collection of events stored in a durable way
+topic - ordered collection of events stored in a durable way
 	stored on a disk and replicated
 	can store data for short or long amount of time can be small or huge